elliot-j03/Miniature-Engine/README.md

 ```console
 git clone https://github.com/elliot-j03/Miniature-Engine.git
 ```
-If you havent already got a .venv file in your directory, run this command to create a new one
+If you haven't already got a .venv file in your directory, run this command to create a new one
 ```console
 python -m venv .venv
 ```